Facilities Manual

 Authority.
 Authority in facilities-related matters is delegated by The Regents to the President.
 The President can therefore determine facilities-related policy for the University.
 Duties of the President are listed in the Standing Orders of The Regents.

 Office of the President.
-The Office of the President is composed of the President, the President's staff, and the Executive and Senior Vice Presidents, other Vice Presidents, and their respective staffs.
+The Office of the President is composed of the President, the President's staff, and the Executive Vice Presidents, other Vice Presidents, and their respective staffs.

 3.2 UNIVERSITY FACILITIES

-Within the Facilities Manual, the proper name Facility is given to any University campus, laboratory, unit of the Division of Agriculture and Natural Resources, or location of any other administrative unit.
-The common term facility refers to a building, structure, site or ground improvement, or other item built or installed to serve the University's mission of providing academic, scientific, and public service.
+Within the FM, the proper name Facility is given to any University campus, laboratory, unit of the Division of Agriculture and Natural Resources, or location of any other administrative unit.
+The common term facility refers to a building, structure, site, or ground improvement, or other item built or installed to serve the University's mission of providing academic, scientific, and public service.

 3.2.1 Campuses